-The project in a CPU module should be matched with a GX Works3 project read in GX LogViewer.
+The project in a CPU module should be matched with a GX Works3 project loaded into GX LogViewer.

-Before using the realtime monitor function, write the following data to a CPU module by using GX Works3 according to a label to be monitored.
+Before using the realtime monitor function, write the following data to a CPU module by using GX Works3 according to a specified label.